sahasud1/sahasud1.github.io/content/home/teaching.md

 weight = 60

 +++
-Taught a frist year undergrad
+Taught a first year level undergrad course for two semesters (Fall-2012 & Winter-2013) at Ball State University:

+- Math125: Mathematics and Its Applications

 Recent TA work at the University of Toronto: